section-engineering-education/engineering-education/content/articles/building-autocorrect-feature-using-nlp-with-python/index.md

 Only correctly spelled words from the created candidate list are considered, so that we can compare them to the words in the corpus to filter out the ones that don't exist.

 #### Order Filtered Candidates based on word probabilities
-Probabilities of the words is calculated based on the following formula:
+The probabilities of the words are calculated based on the following formula:

 `P(w) = C(w)/V`